Sign up to receive beautynews, product samples, couponsand more.

 Now it’s time to contour!
-Reach for the contour product (or darker color of concealer or contour product you chose to accentuate specific areas on your face.
+Reach for the contour product (or darker color of concealer) you chose and use it to accentuate specific areas on your face.
 Popular places to contour include along your hairline, under your cheekbones, and along the sides of your nose.
-For the best results, it’s important to keep your face shape in mind.
-Here’s The Right Way to Contour for Every Face Shape.
+However, for the best results, be sure to contour according to your face shape—as detailed above.